RADAR-base/RADAR-Docker/images/radar-mongodb-connector/README.md

 # Dockerised RADAR-MongoDB-Connector

-It runs the RADAR-CNS MongoDB Connector project based on Confluent Platform 3.1.2, for more details check the [repository](https://github.com/RADAR-CNS/RADAR-MongoDbConnector).
+It runs the RADAR-base MongoDB Connector project based on Confluent Platform 3.1.2, for more details check the [repository](https://github.com/RADAR-base/RADAR-MongoDbConnector).

 Create the docker image:
 ```